puppetlabs/puppet-docs/source/guides/style_guide.markdown

 * Class inheritance is only useful for overriding resource attributes; any other use case is better accomplished with other methods.
-* The most commonly overridden parameters are relationship metaparameters.
+* The most commonly overridden attributes are relationship metaparameters.
-* Other parameters, e.g. ensure and enable may have behavior changed through the use of variables and conditional logic.
+* Other attributes, e.g. ensure and enable, may have behavior changed through the use of variables and conditional logic.

 ### Namespacing Variables